-IDC is the most common type of breast cancer (about 80% of all breast cancers), and called so because it begins in the milk ducts and spreads (invades) to the surrounding tissues.
+IDC is the commonest of all types of breast cancer (about 80% of all breast cancers).
+It is called so because it begins in your milk ducts before spreading (invading) to the adjacent tissues.
 If not detected at an early stage, it can spread to the lymph nodes, and possibly other areas of the body.
 It can affect women at any age, but is more common in older women.
 This form of carcinoma also affects men.

 IDS is often asymptomatic, the abnormality showing up only during mammogram (X-ray of the breast).
 However, one needs to look out for the following symptoms: